bobby-welch/awesome-niece/README.md

 y_2 &= \frac{v^2 - v_0^2}{2a} + y_1 \\
 \end{align*}$$

-Now, plug-n-chug (and make sure that units cancel correctly!
+Now, plug-n-chug (and make sure that units cancel correctly!):

 $$\begin{align*}
   y_2 &= \frac{0^2 - (20 \frac{m}{s})^2}{2 (-9.8 \frac{m}{s^2})} + 0 \\
   y_2 &= \frac{(- 400 \frac{m^2}{s^2})}{2 (-9.8 \frac{m}{s^2})} \\
-  y_2 &= 20.41\, m
+  y_2 &= 20.41 m
 \end{align*}$$

 ## Question: How long is it in their air, neglecting air resistance?

 Again, think about what you know:

-- $\Delta y = 20.4 m$ (from first question)
+- $\Delta y = 20.41 m$ (from first question)
 - $v_0 = 20 \frac{m}{s}$
 - $v_1 = 0 \frac{m}{s}$
 - $a = -9.8 \frac{m}{s}$

-Now, go check out the kinematic equations, and pick one that involves the values noted above and $t$ (since that is what the question is asking us to find).
+Now, go check out the kinematic equations and pick one that involves the values noted above and $t$ (since that is what the question is asking us to find).
 I would pick the following equation, since it is easy to manipulate:

 $v = v_0 + at$

-Now, get $t$ alone on the lift side of the equation:
+Now, get $t$ alone on the left side of the equation:

 $$\begin{align*}
   v &= v_0 + at \\